chilblane/chilblane-blog/content/_index.md

 ---
 title: 'Daniel Singer | Product designer & design technologist'
 heading: 'Product designer, design technologist'
-currentAlert: 'Still transferring content to new sector.
+currentAlert: 'Transfer of content is complete.
+Design updates are in progress.
 Please look forward to it!'
 ---